Deobandi fiqh: Fatwa collections

 In addition to the extensive collection of fatwas, Deobandi scholars have produced countless pieces of literature on both general and specific fiqh topics.
 One of the most notable works in this tradition is Talifat-e-Rashidiya, a collection of treatises by Rashid Ahmad Gangohi.
 Another prominent work is Ahsan al-Qira fi Tawziḥ Awthaq al-Ura, a treatise on the Friday prayer in villages, authored by Mahmud Hasan Deobandi.
 For women, Bahishti Zewar is a popular book containing fiqh and other issues, written by Ashraf Ali Thanwi.
 The famous series of books for children, Talim al-Islam, is another notable work from the Deobandi tradition.
 It contains fiqhi issues in a question-and-answer style and is authored by Kifayatullah Dehlawi.
 Kitab al-Faskh wa-al-Tafriq, a book on the annulment of nikah, is authored by Abd al-Samad Rahmani, and Mutid al-Warithin is a book on inheritance authored by Asghar Hussain Deobandi.
-Asghar Hussain Deobandi has also compiled a book of fatwas given by the Prophet himself in Fatawa Muhammadi, as well as authoring Mirath al-Muslimin.
-For those undertaking the Hajj, Ahkam-e-Hajj, authored by Muhammad Shafi Deobandi, is a useful resource.
+Asghar Hussain Deobandi has also compiled a book of fatwas given by Muhammad in Fatawa Muhammadi, as well as authoring Mirath al-Muslimin.
+For those undertaking the Hajj, Ahkam-e-Hajj, authored by Muhammad Shafi, is a useful resource.
 Compendiums of Islamic law regarding Muslim Personal Laws in India include Islami Adalat by Mujahidul Islam Qasmi and Majmu'ah Qawanin-e-Islami by Minnatullah Rahmani and others.
 Idah al-Masalik, a book on different fiqhi issues, is authored by Shabbir Ahmad Moradabadi, while Idah al-Manasik is a book on rulings of Hajj and Umrah by the same author.
 Rif'at Qasmi authored Masayil Rifat, a series of books on various topics of Fiqh in seven volumes.
 Other works on specific issues include Masayil Sajdah Saho by Habibur Rahman Khairabadi, which addresses rulings related to errors in Salah, and Ahkam Luhüm al-Khail by Badrul Hasan Qasmi, which discusses rulings related to horse meat.
 Fatawa Tatarkhaniya of Alim Abul Ala al-Dehlawi, edited by Qādi Sajjad Hussain in five volumes, and Fatawa Tatārkhāniya of Alim Abul Ala al-Dehlawi, edited by Shabbir Ahmad Qasmi in 20 volumes, are both notable works in the Deobandi fatwa literature.
 Mukhtarat al-Nawazil of al-Marghinani, edited by Khalid Saifullah Rahmani and others in four volumes, and Qamus al-Fiqh, a dictionary of Fiqh, by Khalid Saifullah Raḥmāni in five volumes, are also important works.
 Burhanuddin Sambhali addresses social issues in his book Mu'ashrati Masayil.